-Studying the influence of different modes of climate variability on hydrometeorological events like for example droughts and low flows require numerous, long and reliable series to derive robust relationships with predictive capacity (see, e.g. Giuntoli et al., 2013; Boé and Habets, 2014).
-However, even in a data-rich country like France, few local observations covering the entire 20th century are currently available in databases, as shown by Fig. 1.
+Studying the influence of different modes of climate variability on hydrometeorological events like droughts and low flows require numerous, long and reliable series to derive robust relationships with predictive capacity (see, e.g. Giuntoli et al., 2013; Boé and Habets, 2014).
+However, even in a data-rich country like France, few local observations covering the entire twentieth century are currently available in databases, as shown by Fig. 1.
 Less than one precipitation station per 600 km was available on average between 1871 and 1930.
-The number of temperature observations really increased from 1950 onwards only.
-The data sparseness before 1950 does not only come from the low number of meteorological observations but also from their poor spatial coverage in spite of recent data rescue efforts (Moisselin and Jourdain, 2007).
-The recent release of global reanalyses extending backwards to the late 19th century provides some exciting opportunities to overcome the limitations of such an observation sparseness and to increase our understanding of local-scale climate variability.
-Global reanalyses, providing atmospheric data at coarse spatial and fine temporal resolutions, can be used to reconstruct local climate.
+The number of temperature observations shows an increase after 1950 only.
+The data sparseness before 1950 does not only come from the low number of meteorological

+- observations but also from their poor spatial coverage in spite of recent data rescue efforts (Moisselin and Jourdain, 2007).
+The recent release of global reanalyses extending backwards to the late nineteenth century provides some exciting opportunities to overcome the limitations of such an observation sparseness and to increase our understanding of localscale climate variability.
+Global reanalyses, providing atmospheric data at coarse spatial - and fine temporal resolutions, can be used to reconstruct local climate.
 A downscaling step is however required to bridge the gap from the reanalysis scale to the scale relevant for catchment hydrology for example.
-This can be done using statistical methods that establish a relationship between large-scale predictors from the global reanalyses and observed local-scale predictands, and the present work indeed follows this path.
+This can be done using statistical methods that establish a relationship between large-scale predictors from the global reanalyses and observed local-scale predictands, and the present work indeed follows this path. - Statistical downscaling methods have been widely used in France in various contexts, like quantitative precipitation forecast (see, e.g., Ben Daoud et al., 2011; Marty et al., 2012) or climate change impact studies (see, e.g., Timbal et al., 2003; Boé and Terray, 2008;

-Statistical downscaling methods have been widely used in France in various contexts, like quantitative precipitation forecast (see, e.g., Ben Daoud et al., 2011; Marty et al., 2012) or climate change impact studies (see, e.g., Timbal et al., 2003; Boé and Terray, 2008; Quintana-Seguí et al., 2011).
-Applications in reconstruction contexts were until recently limited by the availability of large-scale predictors from global reanalyses that covered only the second part of the 20th century.
-As a consequence, existing 5 studies for earlier periods generally focused on a specific event using rescued predictor observations.
-Yiou et al. (2014) for example reconstructed meteorological variables over the North Atlantic region during the Laki volcanic eruption in 1783 based on a specific gridded dataset (Kington, 1988).
+Quintana-Seguí et al., 2011).
+Applications in reconstruction contexts were until recently limited by the availability of large-scale predictors from global reanalyses that covered only the second part of the twentieth century.
+As a consequence, existing studies for earlier periods generally focused on a specific event using rescued predictor observations.
+Yiou et al. (2014) for example reconstructed meteorological variables over the North Atlantic region 5 during the Laki volcanic eruption in 1783 based on a specific gridded dataset (Kington, 1988).
 Auffray et al. (2011) reconstructed hydrometeorological conditions having led to the 1859 flood of the Isere river (French Alps) based on purposely rescued pressure data.
-The release of the two extended global reanalyses - the Twentieth Century Reanalysis (20CR, Compo et al., 2011) and the European Reanalysis of the Twentieth Century (ERA-20C Poli et al., 2013) - spanning the entire twentieth century (respectively since 1871 and 1899) opens new ways to derive continuous time series of local weather thanks to downscaling methods.
-The 20CR reanalysis has already been downscaled for specific regions, as the south-eastern US by DiNapoli and Misra (2012) and Misra et al. (2013) using dynamical downscaling, the North East of Spain by Turco et al. (2014) using statistical downscaling, or the Durance river basin by Kuentz et al. (2013, 2015) using probabilistic statistical downscaling.
+The release of the two extended global reanalyses - the Twentieth Century Reanalysis (20CR, Compo et al., 2011) and the European Reanalysis of the Twentieth Century (ERA-20C Poli 10 et al., 2013) - spanning the entire twentieth century (respectively since 1871 and 1900) opens new ways to derive continuous time series of local weather thanks to downscaling methods.
+The 20CR reanalysis has already been downscaled for specific regions, as the south-eastern US by DiNapoli and Misra (2012) and Misra et al. (2013) using dynamical downscaling, the North East of Spain by Turco et al. (2014) using statistical downscaling, 15 or the Durance river basin by Kuentz et al. (2013, 2015) using probabilistic statistical downscaling.
 It has also been recently used for downscaling wave climate over locations in the North-Eastern Atlantic (Camus et al., 2014) or station wind speed in Spain (Kirchner-Bossi et al., 2013).
-Few studies have been performed at a country scale, with the exception
+Few studies have been performed at a country scale, with the exception of Minvielle et al. (2015) who used a deterministic statistical downscaling approach optimised 20 over France as a whole.